serverless/serverless/docs/providers/aws/events/alb.md

 ## Add cognito/custom idp provider authentication

 With AWS you can configure an Application Load Balancer to [securely authenticate](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/listener-authenticate-users.html) users as they access your applications.
-To securely authenticate using Cognito or a identity provider (IdP) that is OpenID Connect (OIDC) compliant, follow below steps.
+To securely authenticate using Cognito and/or a identity provider (IdP) that is OpenID Connect (OIDC) compliant, follow below steps.

-#### 1. Declare authorizer objects either of type "cognito" or "oidc" on `provider.alb.authorizers`
+#### 1. Declare authorizer objects either of type "cognito" and/or "oidc" on `provider.alb.authorizers`

 ```yaml
 provider: